-Note: Physics 115, 116, 117, and 118 form a sequence in a two-year continuous course in General Physics required of all students of engineering who are candidates for the degree of B.Ch.E., B.C.E., B.E.E., B.Eng.Phys., and B.M.E.
+Note: Physics 115, 116, 117, and 118 form a sequence in a two-year continuous course in General Physics required of all students of engineering who are candidates for the degree of B.Ch.E., B.E.E., B.Eng.Phys., and B.M.E.
+Physics 115, 116, 113, and 114 constitute the corresponding sequence for candidates for the degree B.C.E.
 Demonstrations, theory, experiments, and problem drill.
 One lecture, two recitations, and one laboratory period a week, as assigned.
 Consult instructor in charge for available recitation and laboratory periods other than the ones described below.